Aimee Lucas |

 I have a road bike as well -- but have neglected it lately ...
 I enjoy mixing in outdoor cycling in the summer (when all the seasonal traffic diminishes).

-John Bingham, known as "The Penguin"
+John Bingham, known as "The Penguin" for his waddling style of running |

 For 2013 -- like many people -- I want to get leaner, stronger, and faster.
 And that takes a combination of good nutrition, good exercise, and mixing things up and pushing myself when I'm doing any kind of physical fitness.